Why did you want to pursue a career in law?

 Anyone will tell you that the road from trainee to partner is inevitably a fairly long one, with ups and downs along the way.
 At the time I started that journey OC was just beginning to put in place the framework it has now for career progression.
 I can honestly say that the current framework is as open and transparent as it can be and makes that route, in some ways, easier than it was when I started it.
 Everyone in the firm wants you to do well and I had an amazing mentor in Catherine Wolfenden during my time as an Associate Director.
 I would highly recommend a mentor to anyone at all stages of their career as I think the insight they can give is invaluable.

 Do you have any trainee supervisor experience and how do you support your trainees?

 During my time at OC I have been a trainee supervisor and am now a trainee supervising partner for our team.
 I am also a member of OC’s Trainee and Apprenticeship Leadership Group (TALG), as joint Trainee Location Partner for the Bristol office.
 Our trainees are offered excellent training and support.
 We have a fantastic set of trainee supervisors who have all undergone supervision training and offer great day-to-day support to our trainees.
 They are supported by the trainee supervising partners and the TALG.
 As you’d expect we have regular catch ups with our trainees and as Trainee Location Partner we have lunch with the trainees in our location every few months and our metaphorical door (we work in an open plan office) is always open.

 What does Osborne Clarke look for throughout the recruitment process?

-On our assessment days we’re not necessarily looking for people with a detailed knowledge of the law but rather who we think would be a good cultural fit for OC.
-We’re proud of our culture and our trainees are the people we hope will be here for the long-term, taking that culture forward with them.
-We also want people who can work in a team and are commercially aware.
+On our assessment days we’re not looking for people with a detailed knowledge of the law but rather those who demonstrate an understanding of the commercial world.
+We are also looking for people who can work in a team and are clear communicators.

 What is your biggest achievement or personal highlight?